-If you are a professional working in the agricultural and food, or veterinary sectors our Professional Doctorate programmes can offer you the opportunity to develop your professional role; acquiring advanced research skills, alongside taught knowledge.
+If you are a professional working in the veterinary sector our Professional Doctorate programme can offer you the opportunity to develop your professional role; acquiring advanced research skills, alongside taught knowledge.

-The programmes are part-time distance learning, but also offer the opportunity for face-to-face contact.
+The programme is part-time distance learning, but also offers the opportunity for face-to-face contact.

 Students take between a minimum of four, and a maximum of eight years to complete the course.

 The taught component will help you to increase the breadth and depth of your knowledge, as well as providing training in research methodologies and professional skills.
 Assessment is through in-course assignments and/or examinations.
 As a member of the RVC's postgraduate student population, you will also be able to attend transferable skills training workshops and research seminars.